a-sh-dev/hyd_ruby_terminal_app/README.md

 ### Features

-#### Feature 1: Record a log of *<u>how user is doing (feeling)</u>* before and after using the app
+#### Feature 1: Record User's Log

+##### Feature 1.1 – *Record* a log of *<u>how user is doing (feeling)</u>* before and after using the app

-- Log is created and saved under a user's unique name/nickname to prevent potential duplicates and also to provide privacy
+- Log is created, saved and retrievable under a user's unique name/nickname to prevent potential duplicates and also to provide privacy
 - Log entry details include date, day and time of use
-- The last 7 entries of the log is displayed after the '*entertainment*' part and just before quitting the app
+- The last 5 entries of the log is displayed after the '*entertainment*' part and just before exiting the app
   - The log entries are for display only and are immutable once stored
 - Log keeps track on the user's feeling category before and after using the app and the app will respond to the user accordingly before it quits
   - Two categories at the start of the app (before):